JivkoSp/Drahten/Docs/design-decision-data-storage.md

 # Data Storage

-# Using PostgreSQL has the following advantages
+# Using PostgreSQL has the following advantages for storing data

 * **Robust Feature Set** - PostgreSQL offers a comprehensive set of features that are beneficial for various use cases:
   - **ACID Compliance** - Ensures data integrity and reliability;